-The Traveling Exotic Animal and Public Safety Protection Act (TEAPSPA), introduced by Representatives Ryan Costello (R-PA) and Raúl Grijalva (D-NM), prohibits the use of exotic animals in traveling shows.
-H.R.
-1759 has exemptions for accredited zoos, wildlife sanctuaries, certain films and ads, and rodeos; builds upon a growing public concern for animals used for entertainment; and provides a sensible restriction on cruel shows.
+The Traveling Exotic Animal and Public Safety Protection Act (TEAPSPA) would prohibit the use of exotic animals in traveling shows.
+This legislation has exemptions for accredited zoos, wildlife sanctuaries, certain films and ads, and rodeos; builds upon a growing public concern for animals used for entertainment; and provides a sensible restriction on cruel shows.

 Animal Welfare Implications

 The tigers, monkeys, elephants, and other animals used in circuses are deprived of nearly everything that is important to them.
 They are confined in small cages, denied the opportunity to express their physical and social needs, and forced to spend endless hours in transit inside cramped trailers and train cars.
 Their training often involves punishing methods, and their handlers may beat, restrain, and sedate them.
 In addition to physical manifestations of abuse and poor care, animals kept in such conditions frequently display stereotypic behaviors such as rocking, swaying, pacing, and self-mutilation.
 This “zoochosis,” as it is called, indicates extreme mental distress stemming from severe deprivation.
 Unlike human entertainers, animals do not choose to perform; they are kept imprisoned and forced to take part in the show.
 These are wild animals with natural instincts and they deserve the freedom to express their natural behaviors.

 Public Safety Implications